UmeshJangid/Customized-AlertDialog/README.md

 # Customized-AlertDialog
-This is simple library in Kotlin to show alert dialog box as per your requirement with basic callback functionality.
+This is simple library in Kotlin to show alert dialog box as per your requirement with callback functionality.

 # Usage In Code
 ```